-Make these rustic DIY Snowflake Coasters in minutes to give as Christmas gifts or for your own holiday entertaining!
+Make these rustic DIY Snowflake Coasters to give as Christmas gifts or for your own holiday entertaining!

 This is such a fun and easy craft.
 Remember making paper snowflakes?
 I made four different paper snowflakes and used them as stencils to make a pattern onto wood slices.